bioinfologics/w2rap/README.md

 ### 4) LMP processing
+There are two LMP libraries.
+To avoid repetition, we have taken some of these steps for one library only, but they should be performed with both.

 a) Run FastQC to check read metrics for LMP as shown above.

 b) Run the Python script to remove Nextera adapters from LMP reads and any PE contamination.